astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 ### Avoid making requests outside of an operator.

-If you're making API calls, JSON requests, or database requests outside of an operator at a high frequency, your Webserver is much more likely to timeout.
+If you're making API calls, JSON requests, or database requests outside of an Airflow operator at a high frequency, your Webserver is much more likely to timeout.

 When Airflow interprets a file to look for any valid DAGs, it first runs all code at the top level (i.e. outside of operators).
 Even if the operator itself only gets executed at execution time, everything called outside of an operator is called every heartbeat, which can be quite taxing.